Coffee Equity Lab

 Fall 2020: Experiential Workshops (accepted students)

-The Coffee Equity Lab is partnering with the Robert Penn Warren Center for the Humanities to offer a pilot 3-part experiential workshop series.
-These workshops will feature coffee tasting, brewing, and sensory activities that introduce students to the vast world of coffee as a beverage.
-At this time, these workshops are reserved for accepted VU students.
+The Coffee Equity Lab is partnering with the Robert Penn Warren Center for the Humanities to offer a 3-part experiential workshop series to a small cohort of Vanderbilt students in Fall 2020.
+These workshops will feature coffee tasting, brewing, and sensory activities.
 In the future, we hope to be able to open this workshops to a broader audience.

 - Workshop 1: Tasting Regional Differentiations in Coffee with Dr. Ted Fischer

-- Workshop 2: Stay tuned, with Phyllis Johnson and Alicia Adams
+- Workshop 2: An Intro to Cupping with Alicia Adams & Phyllis Johnson

 - Workshop 3: Home Brewing Methods & an Intro to Origin Sourcing with Tom Valentine, Crema Coffee